How to Understand and Improve Your Developer Experience

 Some lessons are old but still applicable: Leadership can make or break a high-functioning technical team.
 While it’s great to have someone to give good advice, organize tasks and assign work well; the most important thing an effective team lead can do is protect engineers from distractions and interruptions.

-Experienced team leads will designate a single developer as “hero” to be the one fielding technical questions for the whole team, and the team lead herself should handle questions from project managers and leaders about project status.
+Experienced team leads will designate a single developer as the “hero” to be the one fielding technical questions for the whole team, and the team lead herself should handle questions from project managers and leaders about project status.

 Ideally, developers will spend up to 80% in a status where they’re only minimally interruptible, able to research problems as needed and focus on the largest task at hand rather than constantly switching contexts.
 To further protect this focus, the next two points are crucial: creating robust collaboration and giving fast feedback to enable an inner loop of development.